-An interstional study which measures the performance on mathematics and natural science for thestudent, Trends in Mathematics and Science Study (TIMSS), shows that in 2011, Indonesia's student was on the ranking 40 of 42 countries surveyed in the sciences.
+International study which measures the performance on mathematics and natural science for student, Trends in Mathematics and Science Study (TIMSS), shows that in 2011, Indonesia's student was on the ranking 40 of 42 countries surveyed in the sciences.
 Indonesia score was 397 in Physics.
 This value is below the international average, 500.
-Based on the data of science content and cognitive domain, especially in physics, the percentage of Indonesian participant swith the correct answer in a matter of understanding are higher than that of in the matter of application and reasoning.
-Furthermore, anaspect of understanding and application is in the lower-order-thinking-skill, and aspect of reasoning is in the higher-order-thinking-skill [1].
+Based on the data of science content and cognitive domain, especially in physics, the percentage of Indonesian participants with correct answer in a matter of understanding are higher than that of in the matter of application and reasoning.
+Furthermore, aspect of understanding and application is in the lower-order-thinking-skill, and aspect of reasoning is in the higher addressing skill [1].
 Therefore, higher-order-thinking-skill of Indonesia's student is still low.

-Higher-order-thinking-skill is the ability to solve problems where there is no algorithm that has been taught that requires justification or explanation.
-Also this problem has more than one solution to be accepted [2-3].
+Higher-order-thinking-skill is the ability to solve problems where there is no algorithm that has been taught that requires justification or explanation, in a dition this problem has more than one solution to be accepted [2-3].
 Higher-order-thinking-skill is the highest level in the hierarchy of cognitive processes [3].
 Therefore according to Bloom's Taxonomy, higher-order-thinking-skill is one of the ability to analyze, evaluate, and create.

 Higher-order-thinking-skill can not be developed directly and instantly.
-The test can be used as a tool to determine the profile of student's thinking skill and to train students for better thinking skills.
+Test can be used as a tool to determine the profile of student's thinking skill and to train students for a better thinking skills.

-Teachers should use an open-ended problem to determine the student's thinking skill; this isa problem with more than one answer [4].
-Open-ended problems consist ofmain concepts, processes, and skills beyond the specific instructions that can determine the students thinking skills [5].
-Surfet al. [6] and Intrasite [7] revealed that the advantage of using open-ended problems is to encourage in developing the creativeness and analytic-thinking-skill.
+Teachers should use an open-ended problem to determine the student's thinking skill, this is a problem with more than one answer [4].
+Open-ended problems consist of main concepts, processes, and skills beyond the specific instructions that can determine the students thinking skills [5].
+Surif et al. [6] and Inprashita [7] revealed that the advantage of using open-ended problems is to encourage in developing the creativeness and analytic-thinking-skill.
 By using open-ended problems, the basic concepts can be explored, so the students do not only recall the certain facts but almost all possible facts to solve the problems.
-This gives a chance for the students to be asuccess in answering the open-ended problems, even they cannot remember a certain fact because there is always some alternative way of solving the problem in nature.
+This gives a chance for the students to be success in answering the open-ended problems, even they cannot remember a certain fact because there is always some alternative way in solving the problem in nature.